-The pleasant little town of Pelling is famous for magnificent views of the snow-capped Kanchenjunga range, the third highest peak in the world.
+The pleasant little town of Pelling is famous for magnificent views of the snow-capped Kanchenjunga range, the third-highest peak in the world.
 Pelling is about 130 km away from Siliguri and 115km from Gangtok, the capital of Sikkim, and is well connected by bus and jeep services.
-The Placid town pulls most of the visitors for its representative status in history, nature, and culture of the state of Sikkim.
+The Placid town pulls most of the visitors of its representative status in history, nature, and culture of the state of Sikkim.

 Situated at an altitude of 6,800 ft, Pelling offers a good view of the entire Kanchenjunga mountain range including Koktang, Kumbhakaran (Jannu), Rathong, Kabru, Kabru Dome, Kanchenjunga, Pandim, Siniolchu, and others.
 This is as close as you can get to the Kanchenjunga range without leaving the material comfort of good hotels.
 Due to its advantageous location, many hotels and lodges have come up in and around Pelling catering to varied tastes and budgets.

 As is true for the entire state of Sikkim, the weather here is unpredictable in nature.
 Weather in Pelling may change from Bright and sunny to clouded and gloomy in a matter of minutes.
 The cloud and sun play a continuous game of hide-and-seek, creating a mesmerizing environment for the traveller.

 April, May, and June are the summer months in the plains and the high season at Pelling as people try to avoid the excessive heat of the plains and find comfort in the mountains.
 Weather during this time is pleasant with an average temperature of around 15 to 20 centigrade.